Releases of harmful substances to water

 What the indicators measure

 These indicators track facility-based releases to water of 3 substances that are defined as toxic under the Canadian Environmental Protection Act, 1999: mercury, lead and cadmium and their compounds.
-For each substance, data are provided at the national, regional (provincial and territorial) and facility level and by source.
+For each substance, data are provided at the national, regional (provincial and territorial) and facility level, as well as by source.

 Why these indicators are important